 Saver or Spender?

 This situation was so familiar to me.
 My husband also comes from an affluent family, but I do not.
 I need a lot of money to feel safe and secure.
 I suffer from a scarcity mindset.

 D’s partner was afraid they would run out of money.
 I recognize that fear.
-I can spend money on my children, my husband, and my house, but I rarely spend money on myself.
+I can spend money on my children, husband, and house, but I rarely spend money on myself.
 It’s a problem that has plagued me for most of my life.

 What happens when one partner wants to spend money, and the other wants to tuck it away for safekeeping?
 The saver feels troubled watching money walk out the window.
 The spender feels frustrated and trapped.

-Talking Openly and Honestly and Money
+Talking Openly and Honestly About Money

 I talked to D in-depth about my financial frustrations.
-I told him how hard it was to watch my husband spend money without fear or stress, and how much I worried he would spend money without telling me.
+I told him how hard it was to watch my husband spend money without fear or stress and how much I worried he would spend money without telling me.

 D wanted to talk openly and honestly to his wife.
 He gathered their financial information and hosted a family financial meeting of his own.
 He documented the family’s net worth, bank account balances, and monthly bills.